bmink/Dominos_House_Plans/README.md

 So far I haven't found a lot that I would do differently were I to build more of these shelters.

 I suppose that these plans could be considered "overbuilt / overdesigned" in that cats will gladly use any "box" that keeps them safe, dry and warm.
-They don't care about their house having tidy trim and a nice paint job, etc. I do care about that though, so I went to the extra mile to build something that's nice to look at.
+They don't care about their house having tidy trim and a nice paint job.
+I do care about that though, so I went to the extra mile to build something that's nice to look at.

 For larger colonies perhaps doubling / tripling etc. the width of the box could be interesting for housing more than one cat at once.